Sanskriti1102/Techtalksintelligenz/CONTRIBUTING.md

 <h1 align="center">Contributors Guide for Techtalksintelligenz⚡</h1>
-<h3 align="center">Welcome to ElectroKart!
+<h3 align="center">Welcome to Tech Talks X IntelligenZ!
 Make sure to star this repository😍<br>We appreciate your interest in contributing.😊 <br>This guide will help you get started with the project and make your first contribution.</h3>

 ---